wvabrinskas/Neuron/README.md

 # Support
 [<img width="100" src="images/twitter.png"> ](https://twitter.com/wvabrinskas)

 Feel free to send me suggestions on how to improve this.
 I would be delighted to learn more!!
 You can also feel free to assign issues here as well.
+Run the unit tests as well to learn how the project works!

 ## The Brain
 It is fairly simple to setup the neural network `Brain`.
 This will be the only object you interface with.